mdn/content/files/en-us/web/css/@scroll-timeline/index.md

 - `scroll-offsets`

-  - : Determines the scroll timeline's scroll offsets
+  - : Determines the scroll timeline's scroll offsets:

     - `none`
       - : No scroll offsets specified.
     - `<length-pecentage>`
       - : A comma separated list of [`<length-percentage>`](/en-US/docs/Web/CSS/length-percentage) values.
     - `<element-offset>`
-      - : An elements position determines the scroll offset.
+      - : An element’s position determines the scroll offset.

 ## Description

-To use the scroll-timeline, create a `@scroll-timeline` rule, which is used by the {{cssxref("animation-timeline")}} property to match an animations timeline to it's timeline declaration.
+To use the scroll timeline, create a `@scroll-timeline` rule, which is used by the {{cssxref("animation-timeline")}} property to match an animation’s timeline to its timeline declaration.

 Each `@scroll-timeline` rule includes properties to determine the source, orientation and scroll-offsets of the scroll timeline.